MicrosoftDocs/Viva/WorkplaceAnalytics/Includes/to-open-wpa.md

 **To open the Workplace Analytics Settings page**

 1. Open the [Workplace Analytics](https://workplaceanalytics.office.com) Home page.
-If prompted, enter your Microsoft credentials.
+If prompted, enter your organizations' credentials.
 2. In the left navigation pane, select **Settings**.

    >[!Note]